My GESB Super

 Investment returns

-Over the 10 years to 30 June 2023, our My GESB Super plan has achieved returns of +6.5% p.a. after tax and investment fees.
-This was in line with the target return of +6.5% p.a.
+Over the 10 years to 30 June 2025, our My GESB Super plan has achieved returns of +6.3% p.a. after tax and investment fees.
+This was broadly in line with the target return of +6.5% p.a.

-• Enhancing our approach to managing Environmental, Social and Governance (ESG) factors, including implementing lower carbon emission listed share portfolios, and
+- Enhancing our approach to managing Environmental, Social and Governance (ESG) factors

-• Reviewing Strategic Asset Allocations to make sure they remain appropriate
+- Reviewing Strategic Asset Allocations to ensure they remain appropriate

-APRA's performance test judges a fund's past eight-year performance by comparing the fund’s returns to a benchmark selected by APRA that is appropriate for the investment strategy of the fund.
-If the fund has underperformed the APRA benchmark by more than 0.5% annually (after adjusting for taxes and fees), it is deemed by APRA to have failed.
+APRA's performance test judges a fund's past 10-year performance by comparing the fund’s returns to a benchmark selected by APRA that is appropriate for the investment strategy of the fund.
+If the fund has underperformed the APRA benchmark by more than 0.5% per annum (after adjusting for taxes and fees), it is deemed by APRA to have failed.

 As an exempt public sector fund, GESB is not regulated by APRA and is therefore not included in the APRA performance test.
-However, we have assessed our My GESB Super investment plan performance against the APRA-equivalent benchmark and determined that it would have passed the performance test, if we were APRA regulated.
+However, the My GESB Super investment plan performance is assessed against the APRA-equivalent benchmark each year, and it was determined that it would have passed the performance test for the 2024/25 financial year, if we were APRA regulated.

 Level of investment risk